marwanhegazy-10/machineLearningNBAGamePredictor/README.md

 # RimPredictor: Machine Learning NBA Game Predictor

+**RimPredictor** is a comprehensive NBA game prediction tool that leverages machine learning.
 This repository provides tools for scraping, processing, and analyzing NBA game data from [Basketball Reference](https://www.basketball-reference.com).
 It includes functionalities to scrape game schedules, box scores, and player statistics, as well as a machine learning pipeline for predicting game outcomes.

 ## Features